- Abrasion resistance is the surface wear of a fabric caused by rubbing and contact with another fabric.

 - 100,000 Double Rubs (Wyzenbeek)

-Soft to the touch, raised and highly textured, Solid Footing is made form 100 percent recycled polyester and can be recycled into other poly-based materials.
+Soft to the touch, raised and highly textured, Solid Footing is made from 100 percent recycled polyester and can be recycled into other poly-based materials.